electron/rebuild/README.md

 // nodeVersion - the version of Electron to download headers for
 // nodeDistUrl (optional) - the URL to download the distribution from
 // headersDir (optional) - where to put the headers
+// arch (optional) - The architecture to build against (for building 32-bit apps
+//                   on 64-bit Windows for example)
 //
 // Returns a Promise indicating whether the operation succeeded or not let headerResult = installNodeHeaders('v0.25.0');